 FearlesslyGirl is an international anti-bullying organization that strives to create a kinder world in schools and communities.
 Through school assemblies, classroom curriculum and campus clubs they aim to inspire the next generation of girls to be kinder to themselves and one another.
 They are currently active in 27 States, 7 Provinces and 7 countries across the world.

-Girl Talk is a simple idea that leads to big impact.
+Girl Talk is a simple idea that leads to a big impact.
 High school girl mentors are paired with middle school mentees to support them through their adolescent years.
-Younger girls get support that they need and older girls gain mentorship and leadership skills.
+Younger girls get the support that they need and older girls gain mentorship and leadership skills.
 The Girl Talk program helps girls build confidence, become more service-minded and become better with relationships.
 Girls ages 8-18 can be a part of the program that currently serves about 60,000.

 Girls Going Global

 Girls Going Global (GGG) describes itself as a sisterhood.
 Partnering with the Peace Corps the organization takes young African-American women, ages 13-17, to international destinations in order to learn about other cultures and participate in service learning projects.
 The focus is on global awareness, leadership training and civic engagement.
 Currently, GGG is operating in the Atlanta and Philadelphia areas.

 The Boys and Girls Clubs of America aim to enable all young people to reach their highest potential, especially those who need help the most.
 The Clubs began in 1906 as a place where every young person who enters their doors will begin a track to graduate high school with a plan for the future, demonstrating good character and citizenship and living a healthy lifestyle.